Manchester United and Carlos Tevez have endured something of a love-hate relationship – but it might date back earlier than you realised.

 However, the Argentina striker quickly became a villain in the red half of Manchester after leaving for fierce rivals City in 2009.

-In fact, Tevez was already used to being the pantomime villain at the Theatre of Dreams following a red card in a pre-season friendly in 2002.
+And Tevez was already used to being the pantomime villain at the Theatre of Dreams following a red card in a pre-season friendly in 2002.

 After taking objection to what you might call a typical Paul Scholes tackle, Tevez – just a teenager at the time – saw red for an elbow on the midfielder.